 Site Information

-I had acquired my domain name several years ago but had left it parked whilst using the name for mail forwarding.
-In the summer of 2001 I decided to activate it after experiencing trouble with my previous ISP who had hosted my web pages on their free homepages area for the previous year and a half.
+I acquired my domain name in the mid-1990s but had left it parked whilst using the name for e-mail forwarding.
+In the summer of 2001 I decided to activate it after experiencing trouble with my ISP who had, until then, hosted my web pages on their free homepages area.
 My experience with them was uneventful most of the time but they had been giving occasional trouble from time to time.
-Then they actually disappeared totally for about 12 hours one August and their technical helpdesk took weeks to reply to my complaint about the bad service.
+Then they actually disappeared totally for about 12 hours one day and their technical helpdesk took weeks to reply to my complaint about the bad service.
 And then they only sent a standard response saying that I shouldn’t have any problems and giving me a whole list of settings to check at my end!

 In my humble opinion, a help desk that doesn’t listen to the problem is worse than useless.
 Yes, I know many of them have to put up with some pretty dumb people, but they should be able to recognise when someone rightfully complains about lack of service.